beyondessential/tamanu-source-dbt/models/source/src__generic.md

 Timestamp of when record was deleted
 {% enddocs %}

+{% docs generic__updated_by %}
+The identifier of the user logged on when the record was created, updated or deleted
+{% enddocs %}

 {% docs generic__date %}
-Local date and time of the event being recorded
+Local date for the record
 {% enddocs %}

 {% docs generic__datetime %}
+Local date and time for the record
+{% enddocs %}

+{% docs generic__start_datetime %}
+Local start date and time for the record
+{% enddocs %}

+{% docs generic__end_datetime %}
-Local date and time of the event being recorded
+Local end date and time for the record
 {% enddocs %}

 {% docs generic__date_legacy %}